FAQ CALIFORNIA CONSTRUCTION LOANS;

 For example, with a $300,000 loan, the borrower may receive $75,000 at the start of the project.
 Then as the project continues, the borrower can request additional increments of money as needed to complete the project.
 The borrower benefits because interest is only paid on the amount released.
 In our example the borrower will only pay interest on the $75,000 until additional funds are released.

-No, incremental funding is provided for our SPEC and New Construction loans.
+No, incremental funding is provided for our Construction loans.

 Example: If the borrower is paying 12% interest on a $300,000 loan, his first increment of funds might be $75,000.
 Monthly interest payments on $75,000 would be $750.
 If the borrower were to go with a non-incremental funding loan, he would be making monthly payments on the total loan amount of $300,000, which equals $3,000.
 The Vanguard Hard Money loan saves the borrower $2,250 a month until further amounts have been drawn.
 That is a LARGE savings to our borrowers.